yuxuan83/sequential-trajectory-generation/Readme.md

 $ SequentialTrajectoryGeneration
 ```

-The result is store as a cell data structure with the name `Result`.
+The results are store as a cell data structure with the name `Result`.
 Each row of `Result` represents the output from each iteration and each column stores the longitudinal velocities, steering angles, lap time, and path in order.
 All of the results are parameterized by the arc-length.
 The figures below show the optimized trajectory after three iterations.

 ![result_road](figures/result_road.svg)
 ![result_input](figures/result_input.svg)

+## Acknowledgments
+The project is an extension of the final project of ME542 Vehicle Dynamics at the University of Michigan.
+We would like to thank Professor Gabor Orosz and GSI Sanhoon Oh for teaching this course and providing the track data.